Crystal Airport (Minnesota): Facilities and aircraft

-The open area on the west side of the airport between Runways 24L and 32R is large enough to support blimp mooring.
+Formerly, there was an identical asphalt 14/32 runway, resulting in an R/L configuration.
+However, that runway was converted into a taxiway.

 For the 12-month period ending December 31, 2014, the airport had 42,351 aircraft operations, an average of 116 per day: 1% air taxi and 99% general aviation.
 In January 2017, there were 177 aircraft based at this airport: 159 single-engine, 11 multi-engine and 7 helicopter.
 The airport has a viewing area open from 8:00 AM – 8:00 PM from May 1 until the first snowfall.
 It is free to the public, has a picnic shelter, and offers unobstructed views of the airfield and air traffic control tower.

 The airport has a full-service FBO offering flight training, charters, air-taxi, scenic flights, indoor and outdoor aircraft parking, rental cars, aviation fuel, pilot shop, and aircraft service.
 Wentworth Aircraft, an aircraft salvage businesses, is located at the Crystal Airport in the former Crystal Shamrock facilities.
 The oldest active business at Crystal is Maxwell Aircraft Service, also known as "The Prop Shop".
 It was founded by Ken Maxwell at the now closed Northport Airport in 1946, moved to the Crystal Airport in 1951.
 Several flying clubs are based at the airport including Club Cherokee, Gopher Flying Club, and Yankee Flying Club.
 Wiley Properties started in 1954 owns and rents approximately 100 hangars at the airport.

-There are approximately 250 hangars at the airport.
+There are approximately 250 total hangars at the airport.